peti/hydra-tutorial/README.md

     nixops ssh hydra -- nix-channel --update
     ~~~~~

-If all these steps completed without errors, then `nixops info` will tell you
+If all these steps completed without errors, then `nixops info -d hydra` will tell you
 the IP address of the new machine(s).
 For example, let's say that the `hydra`
 machine got assigned the address `192.168.56.101`.
 Then go to
 `http://192.168.56.101:8080/` to access the web front-end and sign in with the